influxdata/docs-v2/content/v2.0/reference/release-notes/flux.md

 - Implement and require builtin statements.
 - Fix keys to output group key.
 - Organizes builtin code into Flux packages.
-`- Change flux command to be a REPL.`
+- Change flux command to be a REPL.

 ### Features
 - Implement and require builtin statements.